Planning a quick getaway to the City of Brotherly Love? Read on for a detailed look at how to spend a weekend in Philadelphia.

 Enjoy a stroll along the tree-lined promenade or go out for some fun on the river.
 It’s possible to rent kayaks and paddleboats or you can just hop on the ferry over to New Jersey to enjoy the views of the skyline.

-During the summer months, Penn’s Landing they frequently show movies and have concerts.
+During the summer months, Penn’s Landing frequently show movies and have concerts.
 I wouldn’t personally recommend spending 2 days in Philadelphia in the winter, but if you do, you can go ice skating here.

 Join a Segway Adventure